DaveParillo/intermediate-cpp/_sources/function-overloads/overloads.rst

   - ``abs``, ``llabs``, ``fabs``, ``fabsf``, etc. see :cref:`abs`

-- and 13 different functions for different types of division operation
+- and 13 different functions for different types of division operations

 This just adds to the amount of stuff programmers have to commit to memory.
 In C++, you only have to remember a single function to compute